Direct electrical modulation of surface response in a single plasmonic nanoresonator: Results and discussion

-\paragraph*{Simulations} To evaluate the perturbation coefficients~\eqref{eq:dpara} and~\eqref{eq:dperp}, we need to evaluate the equilibrium $n_\mathrm{0}(\xi_\perp)$, and the induced electron density $\Delta n_\mathrm{0}(\xi_\perp,V)$, as well as the position dependent surface capacitance $C_\mathrm{s}(\textbf{r}_\mathrm{s})$.
-To this end we perform DFT calculations of a thin slab of jellium (8\,nm), and electrostatic simulations for the geometries under investigation (for more details refer to Supplementary Section\,1.7-8).
-In Fig.~3C we show interface-averaged $d$-parameter perturbation coefficients $\braket{\partial_V d_\mathrm{i}(\mathbf{r}_\mathrm{s},\omega)}$ for the 140\,nm long resonator.
-Real and imaginary parts for all the perturbation coefficients exhibit negative values with magnitudes on the order of 0.1\,pm/V and show small gradual variations across the spectrum.
-Therefore, for typical voltages of around 10\,V, the resulting perturbations $\braket{\Delta d_\mathrm{i}(\mathbf{r}_\mathrm{s},\omega)}=\braket{\partial_V d_\mathrm{i}(\mathbf{r}_\mathrm{s},\omega)}V$ will be approximately 1\,pm.
-Negative signs in the real parts are expected, since for a positive bias we deplete the surface from electrons, effectively reducing the size of the resonator.
-Although in Fig.~3C we show only the case of the gold-glass interface, the result is similar for the gold-air interface (see Supplementary Section\,1.9).
+To evaluate the perturbation coefficients ~\eqref{eq:dpara} and \eqref{eq:dperp}, we need to evaluate the equilibrium $n_\text{0}(\xi_\perp)$, and the induced electron density $\Delta n_\text{0}(\xi_\perp,V)$, as well as the position dependent surface capacitance $C_\text{s}(\textbf{r}_\text{s})$.
+To this end we perform DFT calculations for a thin slab of jellium (8\,nm), and electrostatic simulations for the geometry under investigation (for more details refer to Supplementary Section\,1.7-8).
+In Fig.~\ref{fig:fig3}d we show the spectrally dependent, interface averaged $d$-parameter perturbation coefficients for 140\,nm long resonator.
+Real and imaginary parts for all the perturbation coefficients exhibit negative values and show gradual variations across the spectrum.
+These coefficients have magnitudes on the order of 0.1\,pm/V. Therefore, for typical voltages of around 10\,V, the resulting perturbations $\braket{\Delta d}=\braket{\partial_V d} V$ will be approximately 1\,pm.
+Negative signs in the real parts are expected, since for a positive bias we deplete the surface from polarizable material, effectively reducing the size of the resonator.
+Although in Fig.~\ref{fig:fig3}d we show only the case of the gold-glass interface, the result is similar for the gold-air interface.